What to do in Krakow

 The Mounds of Krakow

-Unique, mysterious, and oddly beautiful, Krakow’s four Mounds are part of what gives this wonderful city a distinctive personal charm.
+Unique, mysterious, and oddly beautiful, Krakow’s Mounds are part of what gives this wonderful city a distinctive personal charm.
 The Kościuszko and Piłsudski’s Mounds were constructed to commemorate Polish national heroes of the 19th century.

 Meanwhile, the Wanda and Krakus Mounds have a more ancient history.
 In fact, its so ancient historians aren’t exactly sure of their origins.
 Though many speculate that they may be related to some ritualistic burial practices from Poland’s ancient past.